blind-contours/IsoXshift/README.md

 observed outcome (the “effort”), and Difference is the difference between the expected outcome under intervention and the target outcome.

+What we see here is that to get to the target outcome 12, where the observed average is 53, so a significant reduction, the most efficient intervention is to reduce X1 to around 0.05 and to increase X5 (due to its antagonistic relationship) to about 3.

 To get more power, we do a pooled TMLE over our findings for the intervention with minimal effort that gets to our target outcome:

+## Oracle Parameter

 ``` r
 oracle_parameter %>%